dhwalters423/mqtt-chat/README.md

 - Idea for a new feature?
 Just make an Issue request, or better yet- submit a pull request!

 # Can I use mqtt-chat in my project?
 Of course!
-Just clone the project into your public facing server, hook in a .
+Just clone the project into your public facing server, hook in an MQTT broker, and use it however you want.

 # How do I set up an MQTT broker?
 I recommend using Mosquitto, it's open source and easy to set up.
 Follow the official Mosquitto documentation here: http://www.eclipse.org/mosquitto/download/